 Comparing changes Choose two branches to see what's changed or to start a new pull request.
-If you need to, you can also compare across forks. រោ \$\$\$ base fork: qgis/QGIS-Documentation ▼ base: master ▼ I T Create pull request Discuss and review the changes in this comparison with others. ?
+If you need to, you can also compare across forks. រោ base fork: qgis/QGIS-Documentation • base: master • • head fork: username/QGIS-Documentation • compare: patch-1 • ✓ Able to merge.
+These branches can be automatically merged.
+I T Create pull request Discuss and review the changes in this comparison with others. (?)